taocode/wc-svelte-audio-player/README.md

 ### `randomhue`

 Provide a random hue, from 0-360 for HSL color.
-Useful for those lit html stories that don't allow a `style` attribute.
+Useful for those lit html stories that ignore/strip the `style` attribute.

 default: `false`